 There isn’t any conclusive evidence that proves this, and it has been the subject of a number of court cases.

-The jury is still out on apoaequorin.
+Thus, the jury is still out on apoaequorin.

-There are other, more minor, ingredients in Prevagen all serving their own purpose, but these are generally just involved in the formation of the capsules themselves, rather than to improve your cognitive function.
+There are other, more minor ingredients in Prevagen all serving their own purpose, but these are generally just involved in the formation of the capsules themselves, rather than to improve your cognitive function.

 Taking Prevagen